Texas flag

 Can I fly a drone near a Texas prison or power plant?

 Not below 400 feet without authorization.
-Sections 423.0045, 423.0046, and 423.0047 make it a Class B misdemeanor, escalating to a Class A misdemeanor on a repeat offense, to fly a drone below 400 feet over a critical infrastructure facility, a large sports venue, or a correctional or detention facility, subject to exemptions for the facility's own operators, government entities, and law enforcement.
+Government Code Sections 423.0045 and 423.0046 make it a Class B misdemeanor, escalating to a Class A misdemeanor on a repeat offense, to fly a drone below 400 feet over a critical infrastructure facility or a large sports venue.
+A correctional or detention facility is covered instead by Penal Code Section 38.115, which carries the same misdemeanor tiers and escalates to a state jail felony if the drone delivers or introduces contraband into the facility.
+Exemptions apply for the facility's own operators, government entities, and law enforcement.

 Does Texas law require police to get a warrant before flying a drone over my property?